Shane Claiborne: Early life and education

+Career

+After his studies, he reports in interview that he served at Willow Creek Community Church in Chicago.
+He went on to found The Simple Way—"a small organization supporting neighbors in building a neighborhood where... all belong and thrive"—in 1998, with Joe Strife, Jamie Moffet, Brooke Sexton, and Michelle and Michael Brix, fellow graduates of Eastern University, in Kensington, Philadelphia.

+He is a board member for the nationwide Christian Community Development Association.
+In 2006, he published The Irresistible Revolution: Living as an Ordinary Radical, a plea for Christian voluntary simplicity and social justice.
+With Tony Campolo, he founded Red-Letter Christians in 2007, aiming to bring together evangelicals who believe in the importance of insisting on issues of social justice mentioned by Jesus, that name deriving from a convention of printing the words of Jesus in red ink in some Bible editions.

 On June 20, 2007, a seven-alarm fire at the abandoned warehouse across the street destroyed The Simple Way Community Center where Claiborne lived.
 He lost all of his possessions in the fire.
 The Simple Way immediately set up funds to accept donations to help those who lost their homes in the fire.

-Claiborne is featured in the documentary The Ordinary Radicals, and co-directed the three volume Another World is Possible DVD series.
+In June 2008, with Chris Haw, he visited churches and community centers in cities across the United States in a refurbished used vegetable oil fuel school bus, labeled "Jesus for President", to give talks on Christian social justice.
+In September, they released the book Jesus for President: Politics for Ordinary Radicals.
+In 2008, he was featured in the documentary The Ordinary Radicals.
+He co-directed the three volume Another World is Possible DVD series.
 Claiborne wrote the foreword to Ben Lowe's 2009 book Green Revolution: Coming Together to Care for Creation.

-In 2011 he has appeared as both a guest and co-host of the TV show Red Letter Christians with Tony Campolo.
+In 2011 he has appeared as both a guest and co-host of the TV show Red-Letter Christians with Tony Campolo.
 That year also, he declared his unwillingness to pay taxes to fund U.S. military activity.
 He withheld a portion of his income taxes meant to correspond to the percentage of the federal budget spent on the military, donating that money instead to charity.
 He wrote a public letter to the Internal Revenue Service to explain his decision.

-On May 7, 2011, Shane Claiborne married Katie Jo Brotherton.

-On January 26, 2016, he released his first solo book in ten years, Executing Grace - How the Death Penalty Killed Jesus and Why It's Killing Us.
-It makes a case for the abolition of the death penalty through social and spiritual arguments, and received praise from John Perkins, Philip Yancey and Desmond Tutu, among others.
+On January 26, 2016, he released the book Executing Grace - How the Death Penalty Killed Jesus and Why It's Killing Us.
+It makes a case for the abolition of the death penalty through social and spiritual arguments.